jamie-mh/AuthenticatorPro/CONTRIBUTING.md

 ## Icons ⏺️

 If you'd like to contribute some icons, first check if there's [any open issues from user requests](https://github.com/jamie-mh/AuthenticatorPro/issues?q=is%3Aopen+is%3Aissue+label%3Aenhancement).
-Alternatively take a look at the [missing_icons.txt file](./extra/missing_icons.txt).
-Keep in mind some the the services listed here may already have an icon or not meet the criteria to get one so make sure to check first.

 ### Icon criteria:
 Not every service needs an icon.
 To prevent the app having hundreds of icons from obscure and rarely used platforms, we limit what icons can be added.
 If a service doesn't meet the criteria we encourage the use of custom icons from within the app.